Construction Accident

 - Machinery accidents β Malfunctioning or damaged equipment can result in serious crush injuries, amputations, or even fatalities.

-- Falling objects β Unsecured tools, debris, or materials can cause serious injuries to both workers and site visitors.
+- Falling objects β Unsecured tools, debris, or materials can cause serious public injuries to both workers and site visitors.

 How Do I File A Construction Accident Claim?